dahlia25/dahlia25.github.io/_posts/2018-07-06-project-benson.md

 layout: post
 title: Yelp Search Querying with Project Benson
 ---
-# Project Benson: How to query with Yelp's API

 ## Introduction

 Project Benson enabled the opportunity to work with the NYC MTA turnstile data.
 The MTA turnstile data can be found [here](http://web.mta.info/developers/turnstile.html).The Yelp API was also used as an external source for more data support.
 This post will focus on how to utilize and leverage Yelp's API.